nixworks/public/news/2010/11/3/index.md

 ##### United States Federal Reserve
 ### [The United States Federal Reserve announces its plan for further quantitative easing in a bid to ward off deflation. ](/news/2010/11/3/the-united-states-federal-reserve-announces-its-plan-for-further-quantitative-easing-in-a-bid-to-ward-off-deflation.md)
-_Context: deflation, quantitative easing, United States Federal Reserve_
+_Context: deflation, United States Federal Reserve, quantitative easing_

 ##### Iceland
 ### [The central bank of Iceland, i.e. the Sedlabanki, cuts its key interest rate to 5.50 percent, a somewhat deeper cut than had been expected.
 This is part of an ongoing policy of expanding the money supply in response to the crisis of 2008. ](/news/2010/11/3/the-central-bank-of-iceland-i-e-the-sedlabanki-cuts-its-key-interest-rate-to-5-50-percent-a-somewhat-deeper-cut-than-had-been-expected.md)